round/TypeSmart-beta/.github/ISSUE_TEMPLATE/bug.md

 If applicable, add screenshots or screen recordings to help explain.

 **Additional context**
-Add any other context about the problem here.
+Add any other context about the problem.